iCliniq Logo

 Hi doctor,

 I started experiencing symptoms such as frequent urination, a feeling of fullness in my bladder even after urinating, a tingling sensation in my urethra, and mild abdominal aches.
-I started getting this a few days after having unprotected sex with an ex-girlfriend who claimed she had no STI.
-I was tested for gonorrhea and chlamydia 14 days after exposure, and was negative.
+I started getting this a few days after having unprotected sex with an ex-girlfriend who claimed she had no STIs.
+I was tested for gonorrhea and chlamydia 14 days after exposure, and the tests were negative.
 I have yet to experience any discharge.

 Hello,